Community Services Block Grant-Discretionary Awards (93.570)

 Records

-Grant recipients are required to keep all financial, business and program reports necessary for program review and audit to insure that funds have been expended in accordance with the regulations, grant terms and conditions of this program.
-Audits and supporting records must be kept on file for at least 3 years.
+Grant recipients are required to keep all financial, business and program reports necessary for program review and audit to ensure that funds have been expended in accordance with the regulations, grant terms and conditions of this program.
+Audits and supporting records must be kept on file in accordance with 75.361-365.

 Financial Information